ernestkeitharthur/alx_html_css/headphones/README.md

 ## Getting Started

-1. Open the `index.html` file in your browser to view the website.
+1. Open the files with `.html` extensions in your browser to view the different aspects of the project.

 ## License